 Auto Assembly Operator

 Perform Auto Assembly Machine set-up and troubleshooting as required, and operate the production line in an efficient and productive manner.
 Anticipate packaging and product needs in advance to prevent downtime.
-Know daily production standards for the auto assembly machine and work to meet or exceed these standards on a daily basis.
+Know daily production standards for the auto assembly machine and work to meet or exceed these standards.
 Ensure quality products are being produced by monitoring the production process from start to finish.
-Perform quality checks as required.
-Assist the production supervisor by acting as a team leader, coordinate the work of the Packer on the operator’s assigned line, and assist with training on the line.
+Perform quality checks.
+Be familiar with all safety procedures, including required PPE and emergency procedures.
+Maintain a neat, orderly, and clean work environment throughout the shift for the area.